TClark1011/pn-leave-tool/README.md

 - REACT_APP_VALIDATE_EMAIL - Whether or not to validate user emails during registration.
 Expects "true" or "false".
 Defaults to true if not supplied.
 - REACT_APP_BACKEND_DEV_PORT - The port to be used in localhost for the backend in development environment.
 - REACT_APP_BACKEND_URL - The url for the backend.
 In development environment, this is overridden by localhost + REACT_APP_BACKEND_DEV_PORT.

+## Misc

+- When installing/uninstalling 'npm packages' in this project, you may get a warning of a 'high severity vulnerability' originating from the `object-path` package which is used by `react-scripts`.
+As described [here](https://github.com/facebook/create-react-app/issues/9842#issuecomment-712776748) this reported vulnerability does not affect projects that were created via 'Create React App' which this project was, so this vulnerability is a false positive for us.